zhangxiangxiao/tunnel/doc/README.md

 If there are other operations, the asynchronous setter return immediately and `status` will be `nil` in this case.
 Therefore, the set may not be attempted.

+<a name="tunnel.hash.read"></a>
+### `result = hash:read(key, callback)` ###

+This method is synchronous read, a read-only operation.
+It gets the value at `key` and calls `callback(value)`.
+The result of `callback` is returned.
+While `callback` is executing, no modification operation is permitted so as to ensure that the value is not modified during `callback`.
+You should not make modification to `value` in `callback`.

+If there are other modification operations, the synchronous read will wait for them to end.
+Therefore, the read will always be attempted.

+<a name="tunnel.hash.readAsync"></a>
+### `result = hash:readAsync(key, callback)` ###

+This method is asynchronous read, a read-only operation.
+It gets the value at `key` and calls `callback(value)`.
+The result of `callback` is returned.
+While `callback` is executing, no modification operation is permitted so as to ensure that the value is not modified during `callback`.
+You should not make modifications to `value` in `callback`.

+If there are other modification operations, the asynchronous read will return immediately without executing `callback`.
+Therefore, the read may not be attempted.

+<a name="tunnel.hash.write"></a>
+### `status, value = hash:write(key, callback)` ###

+This method is synchronous write, a modification operation.
+It gets the value at `key` and calls `callback(value)`, then put `callback`'s returned value at `key` of the hash.
+If `status == true`, the write operation is successful.
+While `callback` is executing, neither modification nor read-only operation is permitted so as to ensure that the value can be modified during `callback`.

+If there are other operations, the synchronous write will wait for exclusive access.
+Therefore, the write will always be attempted.

+<a name="tunnel.hash.writeasync"></a>
+### `status, value = hash:writeAsync(key, callback)` ###

+This method is asynchronous write, a modification operation.
+It gets the value at `key` and calls `callback(value)`, then put `callback`'s returned value at `key` of the hash.
+If `status == true`, the write operation is attempted and successful.
+While `callback` is executing, neither modification nor read-only operation is permitted so as to ensure that the value can be modified during `callback`.

+If there are other operations, the asynchronous write will return immediately without executing `callback` and `status` will be `nil` in this case.
+Therefore, the write may not be attempted.

 <a name="tunnel.hash.size"></a>
 ### `size = hash:size()` ###